What Are the Advantages and Disadvantages of a Compiler?

 Runtime errors happen during program execution.
 Fixing runtime errors is challenging because the compiler doesn't highlight runtime errors.

-In this article, we went through the advantages and disadvantages of the compiler, and the difference between compile-time error and runtime error.
+In this article, we went through the advantages and disadvantages of the compiler and the difference between compile-time errors and runtime errors.

 If you enjoy my content, consider subscribing to my newsletter.